proxpero/proxpero.github.io/about.md

 <a title="By Bilby (Own work) [CC BY 3.0 (http://creativecommons.org/licenses/by/3.0)], via Wikimedia Commons" href="https://commons.wikimedia.org/wiki/File%3AAtari_410.jpg"><img width="500" alt="Atari 410" src="https://upload.wikimedia.org/wikipedia/commons/thumb/e/e1/Atari_410.jpg/512px-Atari_410.jpg"/></a>

 Reading and writing bits to magnetic tape a few millimeters wide?
 It was not robust.
-But I naturally assumed that the computer was listening to music, and that's what allowed it to know what to do.
+And if you stick a mixtape of awesome eighties pop songs in there, it does not load a proportionally awesome video game.
+My young brain was not robust either, but it was worth a try.

 Another cool thing about the Atari is that it was really easy to open up and see what was going on inside.
 I remember opening an unresponsive joystick to see what was wrong and realizing that a contact had broken loose.
 I figured out a way to stabilize it and was back in action again.
 That's very rewarding.